 After you have become good at the partial curl, you can do a diagonal curl to help strengthen your oblique abdominal muscles.

 - Diagonal curl: Lie on your back with your knees bent and your feet flat on the floor.
 Stretch your arms out in front of you or clasp your hands behind your neck to support your head.
 Draw in your abdomen and lift your head and shoulders off the floor while rotating your trunk toward the right.
 Make sure you don't use your arms to lift your body off the floor.
 Hold this position for 3 seconds.
 Return to the starting position.
-Then rotate toward your left side.
-Do this 15 times on each side.
+Then lift your head and shoulders and rotate toward your left side.
+Repeat this exercise 15 times on each side.
 Do 2 sets of 15.

 Published by RelayHealth.

 Copyright ©2014 McKesson Corporation and/or one of its subsidiaries.
 All rights reserved.